shahanakattil/Sustainability-workshop/Instructions/Lab5: Reduce-Carbon-Emissions-for-Azure-Workloads.md

 1. In the emission reduction section, you'll discover recommendations, if any, to optimize current Azure workloads based on usage trends.

-## Conclusion
-By following these steps, you'll learn how to assess and reduce the carbon emissions of your Azure workloads, helping your company achieve its sustainability goals and potentially reduce operational costs.
+  >**Note**: By following these steps, you'll learn how to assess and reduce the carbon emissions of your Azure workloads, helping your company achieve its sustainability goals and potentially reduce operational costs.

 ## Excercise 2 : Emission Impact Dashboard for Azure